scipy-conference/scipy-conference/yearly-notes/2018/2018-post-con-lunch.rst

 - The expanded submission form was very valuable, but it was also more intimidating.
 It seems like a zero-sum game: too many boxes lead to fewer applicants.
-- Focus on financial aid as a way of brining in new people (?) in addition to bringing in members of the community who would otherwise not be able to attend.
+- Focus on financial aid as a way of bringing in new people (?) in addition to bringing in members of the community who would otherwise not be able to attend.
 - How to get more money?